uzleosharif/password-manager/README.md

 ## Usage

-Before running the tool, set the environment-variable `UPM_PASSWORDS_FILE_PATH` to point to the location of password-store file on file-system.
+Before running the tool, set the environment-variable `UPM_PASSWORDS_FILE_PATH` to point to the location of encrypted vault file on disk.
-For example, `export UPM_PASSWORDS_FILE_PATH="/home/.upm/passwords.enc"`.
+For example, `export UPM_PASSWORDS_FILE_PATH="/home/user/.upm/vault.bin"`.

 The password manager is used through command-line arguments: